Strongman1380/Drug-Education-Jeporady/README.md

 ## Installation and Usage

 ### Local Setup
-1. Download all files to a local directory
+1. Clone or download this repository
-2. Open `index.html` in a web browser
+2. Open `index.html` in a modern web browser
 3. No server setup required - runs entirely in the browser

 ### Web Hosting